1.1. In these Rules, the following words and expressions have the following meanings:

 25.2.
 In the event of the Match Officials not being in attendance at the Match in accordance with Rule 25.3 below, the two (2) Clubs must agree to a substitute on the ground and such substitute shall be considered a Match Official for the time being.

 25.3.
-Match Officials should be present at the appointment at least seventy five (75) minutes prior to the advertised time of kick-off.
+Match Officials should be present at the ground at least seventy-five (75) minutes prior to the advertised time of kick-off.
 The appointed Referee may be required to visit the ground earlier if requested to do so by the Home Club.
 If any Match Official becomes aware that they are likely to arrive late, they must immediately notify the participating Clubs, other Match Officials and the General Manager via telephone calls.